Eric A. Pitz

 -

-Pitz, Eric A. "'We're Going to Die Out Here:' The History, Marketing, and Culture of the Found Footage Film" - UCLA (Los Angeles, CA 2024)
+Pitz, Eric A. "'We're Going to Die Out Here:' The History, Marketing, and Culture of the Found Footage Film" - UCLA School of Theater, Film and Television (Los Angeles, CA 2024)

 Awards